dtrelogan/react-formstate/docs/api.md

 react-formstate can perform common transformations for you. see [noTrim](#Field.noTrim), [preferNull](#Field.preferNull), and [intConvert](#Field.intConvert)

 note that createModel is meant to run *synchronously*. if an asynchronous validation were triggered directly by a form submission, the user would have to hit the submit button again after validation completes. this is not seen as a limitation of react-formstate, however, as a field with an asynchronous validation is typically accompanied by a synchronous required field validation. maybe there is a legitimate use case that would suggest enhancement in this regard, but it is not currently understood by the author.

+### <a name="UnitOfWork.createModelResult">object createModelResult(object options)</a>

+Returns { model: generatedModel, isValid: whetherTheModelIsValid }

+The only option it takes is { doTransforms: defaultsToFalse }

+It is different from [createModel](#UnitOfWork.createModel) in that

+- it will return an invalid model
+- it will never call setState.
+- by default it does not do transforms like intConvert (it's probably a bad idea to try to do transforms on an invalid model)

+This is used to share an unsubmitted model with the rest of your application, see the [Redux example](/docs/reduxIntegration.md).

 ### <a name="UnitOfWork.get">FieldState get(string name)<a/>